VITA-Group/Scalable-L2O/README.md

 # Scalable-L2O

-Implementation of ECCV 2022 paper Scalable Learning to Optimize: A Learned Optimizer Can Train Big Models.
+Implementation of ECCV 2022 paper: Scalable Learning to Optimize: A Learned Optimizer Can Train Big Models.

 ## Environment